kskhasegawa/circom-rangeproof-for-vc/README.md

 node generate_input.js statement.json input.json
 ```
 statement.json is like below.
-Those values can be extracted from [jsonld-signatures-bbs](https://github.com/kskhasegawa/jsonld-signatures-bbs) when VP is created.
+Those values can be extracted from [@kskhasegawa/jsonld-signatures-bbs](https://github.com/kskhasegawa/jsonld-signatures-bbs) when VP is created.
-The value of "target" is any date for which you want to prove that the date of birth in the statement is older than that date.
+The value of "target" is an arbitrary date for which you want to prove that the date of birth described in the statement is older(or newer) than that date.
 ```
 {
     "statement": "<did:example:b34ca6cd37bbf23> <http://schema.org/birthDate> \"1958-07-17\"^^<http://www.w3.org/2001/XMLSchema#dateTime> .",